 A paradigm example is 'most', interpreted as meaning more than half.
-You might think, initially, that the binary quantifier 'most' could be defined in terms of a unary quantifier 'M', where $\lceil Mx\phi \rceil$ is true in a model just in case more objects in the domain satisfy φ than do not.
+You might think, initially, that the binary quantifier 'most' could be defined in terms of a unary quantifier 'M', where $\lceil Mx\phi \rceil$ is true in a model just in case more objects in the domain satisfy $\phi$ than do not.
 But how?
 We might start by formalizing 'Most cows eat grass' as ' $Mx(Cx \supset Gx)$ ', but this will be true in any model where cows make up fewer than half the objects in the domain, no matter how many of them eat grass.
-On the other hand, ' $Mx(Cx \wedge Gx)$ ' will be true only in models where cows are the majority of objects in the domain.
+On the other hand, ' $Mx(Cx \land Gx)$ ' will be true only in models where cows are the majority of objects in the domain.
 So neither definition captures the meaning of 'Most cows eat grass'.
 Of course, there are other things we could try.
-(Try them on your own, and convince yourself that nothing like this is going to work.3)
+(Try them on your own, and convince yourself that nothing like this is going to work.)

-2.1.4 Unary quantifiers beyond \forall and \exists
+2.1.4 Unary quantifiers beyond $\forall$ and $\exists$

-We don't need to look to binary quantifiers to find quantifiers that resist definition in terms of '3' and 'V'.
-Try defining 'M' (our unary quantifier "most objects in the domain") in terms of '3' and '\'.
-There are other unary quantifiers that cannot be defined in terms of '3' and '\' and '=', including 'there are finitely many', 'there are infinitely many', and 'there are an even number of'.
-Adding these quantifiers to standard first-order logic yields more expressively powerful logics.4
+We don't need to look to binary quantifiers to find quantifiers that resist definition in terms of '∃' and '∀'.
+Try defining 'M' (our unary quantifier "most objects in the domain") in terms of '∃' and '∀'.
+There are other unary quantifiers that cannot be defined in terms of '∃' and '∀' and '=', including 'there are finitely many', 'there are infinitely many', and 'there are an even number of'.
+Adding these quantifiers to standard first-order logic yields more expressively powerful logics.

-3This was proved by Barwise and Cooper (1981, Appendix C, C12 and C13).
+&lt;sup>3This was proved by Barwise and Cooper (1981, Appendix C, C12 and C13).

-4The bible for this kind of thing is Barwise and Feferman 1985.
-The original generalization of quantifiers, and the observation that there were unary quantifiers that could not be defined in terms of ' \forall ', ' \exists ', and '=', is due to Mostowski (1957).
+&lt;sup>4The bible for this kind of thing is Barwise and Feferman 1985.
+The original generalization of quantifiers, and the observation that there were unary quantifiers that could not be defined in terms of '\text{'}, '\text{'}, and '=', is due to Mostowski (1957).